MIProtick/SitemapJs/README.md

 &nbsp;
 ## Descriptions

-A scrapper to make a site map of urls for any website, using Nodejs and Puppeteer.
+A scrapper to make a site map of urls for any website using Nodejs and Puppeteer.

 &nbsp;
 ## Scrapy Steps